-Proposal 4: Ratification of Independent Registered Public Accounting Firm.
-The affirmative vote of a majority of the shares of common stock cast by the stockholders present in person or represented by proxy at the Annual Meeting is required to ratify the selection of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018.
+Proposal 3: Ratification of Independent Registered Public Accounting Firm.
+The affirmative vote of a majority of the shares of common stock cast by the stockholders present at the meeting or represented by proxy at the Annual Meeting is required to ratify the selection of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2023.
 Brokerage firms do have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-Abstentions and broker non-votes will not be counted towards the vote total for this proposal.
+Abstentions and broker non-votes will not be counted towards the vote total for this proposal and will have no effect on the results of this vote.